t-fbd/cdg_api/README.md

 fn main() -> Result<(), Box<dyn Error>> {
     let client = CongressApiClient::new(None)?; // Use API key from environment

-    // Manually specify the endpoint string
-    let endpoint = Endpoints::new_generic(
+    // Manually specify the endpoint string and parameters let endpoint = Endpoints::new_generic(
       "daily-congressional-record".to_string(),
       GenericParams::default().format(FormatType::Json)
     );

-    // Fetch the data as GenericResponse
+    // Fetch the data as GenericResponse.
+Theoretically, you could use any endpoint string
+    // and parameters here, but the response structure may not be known, we parse it into the
+    // suspected response model after fetching.
+We do this by calling `parse_response`, it
+    // will return a specific response model if the structure is known, else it will return
+    // the GenericResponse.
+This ensures that the response is always parsed, rather than throwing
-    let response: GenericResponse = client.fetch(endpoint)?;
+    // an error if the structure is unknown or unexpected during the fetch. let response: GenericResponse = client.fetch(endpoint)?;

     // Parse the response into DailyCongressionalRecordResponse